c24thomas/cali_act/README.md

 |**population_density**|*float*|Cali County Income|County population density|
 |**median_household_income**|*float*|Cali County Income|County median household income|

-## Based on my exploration of the data, I can conclude the following:
+## Based on our exploration of the data, we can conclude the following:
--

 #### The three worst-performing counties on the ACT:
 |**County**|**Median Income**|**Percent ACT scores over 21**|
 |-|-|-|